 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the outstanding shares of common stock are present by virtual attendance at the Annual Meeting or represented by proxy.
-On the record date, April 19, 2021, there were 8,318,273 shares of common stock outstanding and entitled to vote.
-Thus, the holders of 4,519,137 shares of common stock must be present by virtual attendance or represented by proxy at the meeting to have a quorum.
+On the record date, April 19, 2022, there were 8,609,661 shares of common stock outstanding and entitled to vote.
+Thus, the holders of 4,304,831 shares of common stock must be present by virtual attendance or represented by proxy at the meeting to have a quorum.

-Your shares of our common stock will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote online during the Annual Meeting.
+Your shares of our common stock will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you attend the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares of common stock present by virtual attendance at the Annual Meeting or represented by proxy may adjourn the Annual Meeting to another date.
+If there is no quorum, the either the chairman of the meeting or the holders of a majority of shares of common stock represented at the Annual Meeting may adjourn the Annual Meeting to another date.